kmb346/hoodie/README.md

 ## ADMIN DASHBOARD
+[x] - admin folder and directories
-[ ] - authorization for admin users only
-[ ] - Create top page
+[ ] - authorization for admin users only on each page [ ] - Create top page
 [ ] - Create Teachers page

+Authorization for admin users on each page

+[ ] - get session in layout
+[ ] - if not authorized, redirect to top page